Jhgomez/sopes1/project2/README.md

 #### View PEM and DER files content
 Using openssl you can do this with any of the format types extensions using openssl's "x509":

-* PEM files and extensions: `openssl x509 -in CERTIFICATE.pem -text -noout`
+* PEM files and extensions: `openssl x509 -text -noout -in CERTIFICATE.pem `

-* DER files and extensions: `openssl x509 -inform der -in CERTIFICATE.der -text -noout`
+* DER files and extensions: `openssl x509 -text -noout -inform der -in CERTIFICATE.der`